What are the Tax Consequences of Alimony in Florida?

-Tax considerations if you are paying alimony
+Tax considerations if you are paying alimony in Florida

 The tax treatment of alimony is directed by the Internal Revenue Code, not by a divorce decree or martial settlement agreement.
 Therefore, it is important to be familiar with the IRS code prior to entering into a marital settlement agreement.
 In general, alimony is tax deductible to the party that is paying spousal support and taxable to the party receiving income.
 However, there are certain requirements the IRS imposes on alimony for it to be considered tax deductible.